TonmoyInfrastructureVision/AutoPwnGPT/README.md

 - **Results Viewer**: Display of operation results and findings
 - **Report Viewer**: Interactive report viewing and export

-### Utilities and Support Systems

-- **Database**: Persistent storage for scan results, vulnerabilities, and session data
-- **Reports**: Generation of comprehensive security assessment reports
-- **API**: RESTful interface for programmatic access and integration
-- **Config**: Configuration management for application settings and preferences
-- **Payloads**: Generation of attack payloads for various attack scenarios

 ## Security & Ethics

 AutoPwnGPT is designed strictly for authorized penetration testing and red team assessments.
 It includes: